fjames86/cl-dtyp/README.md

 Security descriptors can be encoded in a string representation using Security Descriptor Description Language (SDDL).
 With the exception of conditional expressions, an SDDL parser has been implemented to read in and print out security descriptors in SDDL format.

+[ Note: reading of SDDL conditional expressions is not implemented ]

 4. Algorithms
 -------------